-• A protected image will be indicated by "on".
+• A protected image will be indicated by "...".

 All Files On Protects all files.

 All Files Off Unprotects all files.

 Select Protects and unprotects specific files.
-(1) Drag upwards or downwards to display the image you want to protect.
-(2) Touch an image to be protected, and (••••)
+1 Drag upwards or downwards to display the image you want to protect.
+2 Touch an image to be protected, and " will appears on the image.
+You can repeat steps 1 and 2 as many times as necessary to select multiple images.
+3 Touch "OK".
+To unprotect an image, touch it in step 2 of the above procedure to remove " " .

-• Note that even if a file is protected, it will be deleted if you perform the format operation (page 116).
+• Note that even if a file is protected, it will be deleted if you perform the format operation (page 113).

-• You can also protect images using the image menu (page 75).
+• You can also protect images using the image menu (page 71).